stanj98/highschoolswapi/README.md

         ]
     }

-## Feature 2: summarize for a specified resource id
+## Feature 2: get a summarized bio-data for a specified resource id

 ### Request